-The Company is a Mortgage Investment Corporation pursuant to Section 130.1 of the Tax Act.
+The Company is carrying on the business of and intends to remain a Mortgage Investment Corporation under the provisions of the Tax Act.
 As a MIC, the Company intends to operate as a "flow through" conduit by distributing all its net income and net realized capital gains as dividends to its Shareholders.
 The Tax Act provides that all taxable dividends (other than capital gains dividends) paid by a MIC to its shareholders may be deducted from the MIC's income.
 As a result, by annually distributing all of its net income, a MIC's income can be reduced to nil such that it does not have to pay income taxes.
 Rather, the dividends paid to the MIC's shareholders are taxed as income in the hands of the Shareholders, and not as dividends.
 As a result, the Company does not anticipate paying any income tax.
 See Item 8 - "Income Tax Consequences and Registered Plan Eligibility".